isomerpages/sndgo-corp/_community/exhibitions/smart-nation-playscape.md

 # PlayScape@Science Centre (Coming Soon)

-PlayScape@Science Centre is jointly developed by SNDGG and [Singapore Science Centre](https://www.science.edu.sg/).
+PlayScape@Science Centre is jointly developed by SNDGG and  <a href="https://www.science.edu.sg/" target="_blank">Singapore Science Centre</a>.
 Through interactive play and immersive activities, PlayScape will showcase how the technology behind Smart Nation initiatives work.
 It aims to:

 * demystify technology and encourage everyone to learn more about how things work
 * help people understand technology is transforming the way we work, live and play